leontoeides/indicium/README.md

 log](https://github.com/leontoeides/indicium/blob/master/CHANGELOG.md) is
 available on GitHub.

+* `0.6.0`: Correction for contextual fuzzy matching in live, interactive searches.

 * `0.6.0`: New, optional `eddie` feature which is turned on by default.
 When this feature is enabled, this library will utilize [Ilia Schelokov](https://github.com/thaumant)'s [eddie](https://lib.rs/crates/eddie)